 Times Square isn’t actually a square at all.
 It’s two conjoining triangles!

-Do you know any interesting or fun facts about Times Square that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Times Square?
+Share them in the comments below!